-Class 11 Chemistry students should refer to the following NCERT Book chapter State Of Matter in standard 11.
-This NCERT Book for Grade 11 Chemistry will be very useful for exams and help you to score good marks
+Class 11 Chemistry students should refer to the following NCERT Book Chapter 5 States of Matter in Class 11.
+This NCERT Book for Class 11 Chemistry will be very useful for exams and help you to score good marks

 STATES OF MATTER